swelcker/amis-admin-theme-editor/README.md

     To add cssVars and/or css style to the amis render, we need to apply them for each page.
     Which means you need to override: `async def get_page(self, request: Request) -> Page`

-    Easiest way ist to add your customTheme instance to the site.settings object by override the Settings class and add a field which holds the current theme-editor settings.
+    Easiest way is to add your customTheme instance to the site.settings object by override the Settings class and add a field which holds the current theme-editor settings.

+    This way you can refernce it in any admin or form by self.site.settings.custom_theme
     """
     custom_theme: CustomTheme = CustomTheme()